-The conditional assumption or conditional rejection of each Municipal Bond Lease in the LAX Municipal Bond Adversary Proceeding shall become final if and to the extent that (a) a Final Order is entered in such Municipal Bond Adversary Proceeding finding that each such Municipal Bond Lease is a "true lease," and (b) a Final Order is entered disposing of all controversies at issue in such Municipal Bond Adversary Proceeding, including, without limitation, with respect to whether each such Municipal Bond Lease found to be a "true lease" is "independent" or "severable" from the other Municipal Bond Leases or agreements at issue in the Municipal Bond Adversary Proceeding.
+The conditional assumption or conditional rejection of each Municipal Bond Lease in the LAX Municipal Bond Adversary Proceeding shall become final if and to the extent that (a) a Final Order is entered in the LAX Municipal Bond Adversary Proceeding finding that each such Municipal Bond Lease is a "true lease," and (b) a Final Order is entered disposing of all controversies at issue in the LAX Municipal Bond Adversary Proceeding, including, without limitation, with respect to whether each such Municipal Bond Lease found to be a "true lease" is "independent" or "severable" from the other Municipal Bond Leases or agreements at issue in the LAX Municipal Bond Adversary Proceeding.

-If and only to the extent that a Final Order is entered in the LAX Municipal Bond Adversary Proceeding finding that each such Municipal Bond Lease is a "secured financing," such Municipal Bond Lessor shall be entitled to: (a) Class 1B-2 and 2B-2 Other Secured Claims, as applicable, to the extent of the value of collateral subject to the Municipal Bond Lease under Section 506 of the Bankruptcy Code if such Municipal Bond Lessor qualifies as a secured creditor under applicable non-bankruptcy law; and (b) Class 1E-3 and 2E-3 Other Unsecured Claims, as applicable, for any amounts owed by the Debtors exceeding the value of the collateral or for the entire amount of such Claim if the Municipal Bond Lessor does not qualify as a secured creditor under applicable non-bankruptcy law.
+If and only to the extent that a Final Order is entered in the LAX Municipal Bond Adversary Proceeding finding that each such Municipal Bond Lease is a "secured financing," such Municipal Bond Lessor shall be entitled to: (a) Class 1B-2 and 2B-2 Other Secured Claims, as applicable, to the extent of the value of United's leasehold in that certain terminal lease at issue in the LAX Municipal Bond Adversary Proceeding (the "LAX Security Interest"); and (b) Class 1E-3 and 2E-6 Other Unsecured Claims, as applicable, for any amounts owed by the Debtors exceeding the value of the LAX Security Interest.